Study on the Ability of ChatGPT to Address User Queries, based on Rothstein's Reference Service Theory

 Abstract

-Objective: The breathtaking evolution of information and communication technology, driven largely by the emergence of artificial intelligence, has ushered in a transformative era, reshaping how we produce, disseminate, access, and utilize information.
+Purpose: The breathtaking evolution of information and communication technology, driven largely by the emergence of artificial intelligence, has ushered in a transformative era, reshaping how we produce, disseminate, access, and utilize information.
 These profound changes have significantly influenced libraries, empowering them to meet users' increasingly intricate and diverse information needs with remarkable speed and efficiency.
 However, one of the daunting challenges libraries face lies in effectively evaluating the capabilities of artificial intelligence tools, such as chatbots, in responding to users' reference inquiries.
 As libraries seek to remain relevant in this digital age, it is crucial to explore the strengths and weaknesses of these tools to better serve patrons.

 Method: This study aimed to assess the responsiveness and information services provided by ChatGPT in addressing users' reference questions based on Rothstein's theory of reference service levels.
 Adopting a decisive and applied approach, the research engaged a survey method paired with a meticulous descriptive-analytical lens.
 Our focus was on librarians from the reference departments of academic libraries and specialists in the vast realm of information science.
 To facilitate this exploration, we crafted a comprehensive questionnaire comprising 20 meticulously designed questions, inspired by Katz's categorization of reference queries.
 The first phase involved administering this carefully constructed questionnaire through ChatGPT, followed by rigorous evaluations from experts based on Rothstein's criteria, which delineates responses into maximum, middle, and minimum levels of comprehensiveness.
 This multifaceted method ensured a thorough analysis of ChatGPT's capabilities in providing accurate and useful information.